 Coroner Services is responsible for determining whether such reported deaths are due to natural causes, accident, suicide or homicide, and in some cases may make recommendations to prevent future deaths in similar circumstances.

-While Coroner Services is an independent agency, it falls under the Department of Justice and Public Safety for administrative purposes.
+While Coroner Services is an independent agency, it falls under the Department Public Safety for administrative purposes.
 Supervision of the service is the responsibility of the Chief Coroner who is assisted by a Deputy Chief Coroner.

 The Office of the Chief Coroner reports on all statistical findings related to investigated deaths in its annual report once all investigations for the reporting year have been completed.